Niklas6/Niklas6/README.md

 # Hi, I'm Niklas Knobel

 I am a mathematics researcher with a background in  PDEs, asymptotic methods, mathematical modelling, stochastic analysis, and machine learning.
-My current focus is on applying rigorous mathematical and statistical methods to quantitative finance, systematic investing, and market microstructure.

 I completed my PhD in Mathematics at Karlsruhe Institute of Technology and am currently a Research Associate at Imperial College London.
 My academic work focuses on stability, instability, nonlinear dynamics, and perturbative methods in fluid-type equations.